Photo by Dane Deaner on Unsplash

 US (for that matter, North American) home appliances were developed to be powered from 115V AC at 60Hz.
 Most devices designed to be used in European countries were designed to be powered from 230V AC at 50Hz.
-That said, some devices today are designed to operate on a dual mains grid.
+That said, some devices today are designed to operate on a dual (or even universal) mains grid.
 To determine if your device is dual mains grid rated, you need to look for the power rating tag on the device.

 Unfortunately, voltage isn’t the only consideration.
 Many are designed with some form of an induction motor.
 These motors sometimes can tolerate 50Hz found in European countries, while others cannot and indeed may suffer early failure or overheating if operated on 50Hz.
 Some appliances have associated electronics and timers that depend on the proper frequency being applied so that they can operate properly.
 Because so many appliances are designed with cost consciousness in mind, we find that they often do not operate on both voltages and frequencies very well.
 This means you will probably require both a voltage and frequency converter to use your 115V AC 60Hz appliances outside of North America.

 Using US manufactured appliances in many Caribbean islands can be profoundly vexing.
 On many Caribbean islands, the mains supply is 115V AC, same plug styles as in the US (North America).
 So you would imagine that your US (North American) appliances should work on these islands!
 Well, it turns out that is not entirely true.
 The mains frequency present on many islands is 50Hz, and most US (North American) appliances are designed to operate at 60Hz!
 And, as previously stated, this could lead to overheating or early failure of your appliance.
 So it is essential that frequency conversion be provided before powering US (North American) manufactured appliances on these islands, for reasons stated previously.